MicrosoftDocs/edge-developer/microsoft-edge/extensions/guides/design.md

 If the 150px icon for the Windows Store has a transparent background, the accent color of the user's device will appear as the icon's background color.

-For example, if the user has selected pink as their accent color, the transparent background of our store icon will appear as pink to them.
+For example, if the user has selected pink as their accent color, the transparent background of your store icon will appear as pink to them.

 ![Windows accent color](./../media/windows-accent-color.png)
 ![Background color auto selected](./../media/store-icon-with-transparent-background.png)